YouTube or Blogging: Which One is More Profitable?

 If on the other hand this content was in video format, it’d be much harder or impossible to go back and change your video to mention the new affiliate offer.

 Another monetization benefit that blogging on your own website provides is that you can select which ad networks you’d like to monetize your traffic with.
-On YouTube you are forced to use Google AdSense.
+On YouTube you are forced to use Google Adsense.

 Affordable Digital Camera For YouTube Video